pantheon-systems/wp_launch_check/README.md

 For more information about WP-CLI you can visit [their github page](https://github.com/wp-cli/wp-cli).

-WP Launch Check should be considered in "BETA".
-Many of the checks have still not been tested in the wild.
-If you experience a problem please open an issue.

 ## Installing

 Installing this package requires WP-CLI v0.23.0 or greater.
 Update to the latest stable release with `wp cli update`.